alcr0996/MURA_Skeletal_Imaging_CNN/README.md

 ## Overview

 There are millions of new musculoskeletal conditions/injuries each year.
 With that comes a plethora of images and eye strain.
 The goal of this project was to create a Convolutional Neural Network that could assist Radiologists in classifying X-Rays as normal or abnormal.
-With the end goal of creating a network that can pass on a recommendation to a radiologist, hopefully reducing time to analyze the image, while increasing accuracy.
+With the end goal of creating a network that can pass on a recommendation to a radiologist, hopefully reducing time to analyze the image, while increasing abnormality recognition.

 ## Data

-The data was obtained from the StanfordML group [here](https://stanfordmlgroup.github.io/competitions/mura/).
-The data was mostly images, with a couple of CSVs provided for image paths and targets.
+The data was obtained from the StanfordML group [here](https://stanfordmlgroup.github.io/competitions/mura/) - labelled MURA for *MU*sculoskeletal *RA*diography The data was mostly images, with a couple of CSVs provided for image paths and targets.
+The data included 15000 studies from 12000 patients, totalling 40.5 thousand images, split into 30000 training images, and 10000 testing images.
+These data were gathered beween 2001-2012.

 The images were separated into training and validation sets, with further separation for each class of X-Ray: Finger, Hand, Wrist, Forearm, Elbow, Humerus, and Shoulder.